 - Vitamin D (11)

 Changes to sleep patterns, commonly experienced by aging adults, may play a role in cognitive decline and the development of certain types of dementia.
 Sleep disturbances that may impact cognitive performance include sleep duration that is either too short or too long, and changes in sleep duration.
-(26) The Centers for Disease Control and Prevention recommends that adults obtain seven hours or more of sleep per night.
+(26) The Centers for Disease Control and Prevention (CDC) recommends that adults obtain seven hours or more of sleep per night.
 (4) Natural sleep aids may help to improve the quality or duration of sleep.

 Research suggests that cognitive training for executive functions may help support brain function and reduce the risk of neurodegenerative disease.
-A higher level of cognitive activity has been associated with a 50 percent reduction in the risk of developing dementia in the following four to five years, as well as a delay in the onset of symptoms in individuals who do develop dementia.
+A higher level of cognitive activity has been associated with a 50% reduction in the risk of developing dementia in the following four to five years, as well as a delay in the onset of symptoms in individuals who do develop dementia.
 Cognitive activity may include leisure activities (e.g., chess, crossword puzzles, using a computer, playing an instrument), advanced educational attainment, and cognitively stimulating careers.
 (5)

 Neurodegenerative conditions, including dementia, Alzheimer’s disease, and Parkinson’s disease, are not necessarily a normal part of aging.
 Common lifestyle factors may be associated with an increased risk of these diseases, such as a Western-style diet and physical inactivity.
 You can reduce your risk of developing these conditions by incorporating some of the protective lifestyle habits outlined in this article.
+If you’re a patient, always speak to your healthcare practitioner before taking supplements or making significant changes to your diet or lifestyle.

 - Alzheimer Society Canada.
 (2018, August 24).
 Lewy body dementia.
 Retrieved from https://alzheimer.ca/en/Home/About-dementia/Dementias/Lewy-Body-Dementia.